Getting Started

 One-line installer

-The recommended method fetches and runs the official install script, which detects your platform, downloads the correct archive, and installs the binary plus its Prolog library tree.
+The recommended method fetches and runs the official install script, which detects your platform, downloads the correct archive, and installs the binary.

 curl -fsSL https://files.anuna.io/hence/latest/install.sh | bash